boost-ext/di/doc/index.md

 Common mistakes when using Dependency Injection are:

-  * Passing a dependency to create another dependency inside your object
+  * **Passing a dependency to create another dependency inside your object**

+    It's a bad practice to pass dependencies to an object just in order to create another one with those dependencies.
+    It's much cleaner to create the latter object beforehand and pass it to the former.

 ```cpp
 class Model {